andkuzm/PyTaRGET/README.md

 Easiest way to continue the process is to fill the parameters and run this file.

-Right now the way it is done, it will only search through first thousand repositories that are of acceptable licenses, has python as their language and are of sizes within allowed boundries, sorted by number of stars for each query (there are 3 of them), so if it is desired to process more than 3000, the easiest way to do so, is to set smaller boundries within GitHubSearch.py 76-78 lines, and move them processing 3000 for each query.
+Right now the way it is done, it will only search through first thousand repositories that are of acceptable licenses, has python as their language and are of sizes within allowed boundaries, sorted by number of stars for each query (there are 3 of them), so if it is desired to process more than 3000, the easiest way to do so, is to set smaller boundries within GitHubSearch.py 76-78 lines, and move them processing 3000 for each query.

-repository_search/processed_repositories.txt file contains all repositories that were processed  during this research to get annotated_cases.csv, most contain repositories in format: repository_owner/repository_name|latest_commit_at_the_time_of_processing, but at the top there are some repositories written in a repository_owner/repository_name format, This can be seen as a kind of blacklist in a way, to prevent GitHubSearch class from  attempting to process them as it could for some of them lead to infinite loop or second variant, it could break some modules, which will be explained next.
+repository_search/processed_repositories.txt file contains all repositories that were processed  during this research to get annotated_cases.csv, most contain repositories in format: repository_owner/repository_name|latest_commit_at_the_time_of_processing, but at the top there are some repositories written in a repository_owner/repository_name format, This can be seen as a kind of blacklist in a way, to prevent GitHubSearch class from  attempting to process them as it could for some of them lead to infinite loop or second variant - it could break some modules, which will be explained next.
 To run pytest inside the main python process, subprocess module was used, and when using subprocess to run pytest it is necessary to resolve problem of imports.
-Usually when running Python IDE solves the PYTHONPATH without user intervention, allowing Python to import necessary modules from within projects, but subprocess as it is currently implemented has problems doint it, so instead in the subprocess environment every repository was installed, using ```pip install -e .``` allowing PYTHONPATH to be resolved automatically, but this process can also break some of the installed modules that were used in the environment, preventing them from working correctly.
+Usually when running Python IDE solves the PYTHONPATH without user intervention, allowing Python to import necessary modules from within projects, but subprocess as it is currently implemented has problems doing it, so instead in the subprocess environment every repository was installed, using ```pip install -e .``` allowing PYTHONPATH to be resolved automatically, but this process can also break some of the installed modules that were used in the environment, preventing them from working correctly.